 You can also guide the reader through the experience by adding links to related content.
 Consider the standard procedure.
 What information do they need next?

 Once you’ve got the right structure, it’s time to fix the looks.
 While a clean interface looks sleek and professional, it’s not just a matter of vanity.

 WealthBar’s knowledge base ticks off all the boxes and shows us why it’s worth paying attention to the looks.
 The look is consistent with the company’s brand, and the knowledge base integrates well with the rest of the company website.
 The website users get a seamless, improved experience.

 Assigning User Permissions

 Managing access is key to ensuring that your knowledge base is secure and shared only with the right people.
-You can control access based on team, role, or management level.
-Helpjuice makes it easy by letting you choose between making the article public, internal only, or for specific groups of people.

 Measuring the Effectiveness of Your Articles